Beneficial-AI-Foundation/pmemlog_with_callgraph/README.md

 **NOTE**: This project is a copy of https://github.com/microsoft/verified-storage/tree/main/pmemlog.
-It's main purpose is to illustrate the use of the [scip-callgraph reusable workflow](https://github.com/Beneficial-AI-Foundation/scip-callgraph/blob/main/.github/workflows/generate-callgraph.yml) to generate a graph.
+It's main purpose is to illustrate:
+- the use of the [scip-callgraph reusable workflow](https://github.com/Beneficial-AI-Foundation/scip-callgraph/blob/main/.github/workflows/generate-callgraph.yml) to generate a graph
+- and as a usecase for "certification"

 # About